sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-add-new-version/xpa-sac-hxm-add-new-version.md

       - Only one period can be selected as reference period.
       - The reference period must always be entered in a `YYYYMM` format.
-      - If for instance your define your reference period as `202212` and make use of the pre-seeding functionality provided by the application `SAP__HR_BPL_IM_WFP_CENTRAL_ASSUMPTIONS`, your plan version would be pre-populated with the values from the period `202212`.
-Those values are copied over to the periods of your defined plan horizon, which in this example ranges from period 1 of the plan year 2023 to period 12 of the plan year 2023 (defined by the properties **Start Period of Planning** and **End Period of Planning**).
+      - If for instance your define your reference period as `202412` and make use of the pre-seeding functionality provided by the story `SAP__HR_BPL_IM_WFP_CENTRAL_ASSUMPTIONS`, your plan version would be pre-populated with the values from the period `202412`.
+Those values are copied over to the periods of your defined plan horizon, which in this example ranges from period 1 of the plan year 2025 to period 12 of the plan year 2025 (defined by the properties **Start Period of Planning** and **End Period of Planning**).

       ³The property **Is Version Visible** indicates whether a version can be initialized by the planning applications or not.